-Q. Can I sell in countries outside of the U.S.?
+Q. Can I sell in countries outside the US?

-A. Yes, you can list products on any of Amazon’s marketplace, including Amazon.ca, Amazon.co.uk, Amazon.de, and others.
+A. Yes, you can list products on any of Amazon’s marketplaces, including Amazon.ca, Amazon.co.uk, Amazon.de, and others.

 However, you’ll need to make sure that the FBA service is available for the country’s marketplace.
 Also, you’ll need to create a Seller Central account with the Amazon website of the country you plan to sell in.

 Q. What price range should I target to earn $X in profit?

 A. There’s no set price, and it’s not necessarily about how much you sell a product for.
 Margins vary based on the type of inventory you’re planning to sell.
 Products that sell in the $50-to-$100 range can still make you $2,000 to $3,000 a month, while those selling for $500 to $1000 can fall short of that profit figure.

 The amount you take home each month depends entirely on the cost of goods sold, the quantity you manage to sell, and profit margin potential, among other factors.